“Failure to Launch” Is Not A Label You Want For Your Child

 It was a light and humorous story.
 And it was fiction.
 Not exactly Oscar material, but it was entertaining enough.

 As a psychologist, when I encounter real-life “failure to launch” stories, they’re usually in serious conversations with parents about how to help their young adult transition from high school to college or from college to the real world.

 Whether a child slides easily or struggles from one stage of life into the next usually has more to do with life skills they bring with them rather than academic achievement or intelligence.

 This is particularly highlighted when young adults go off to college and face new challenges of independence.
 Some handle this transition with ease, while others do not.

-The Transition From High School to College
+Making a Successful Transition From High School to College

 One young man I worked with was intellectually gifted and had a host of talents but struggled with organization and motivation.